maxpaleo/process-logger/README.md

   ```

 ### Example log output
 This example shows the process logs of 3 processes that run in sequence.
-The log output is color coded to make it easier to read.
+Each process is asigned a random color when it starts which makes it easier to distinguish the logs of each process.
 - updated_project_blocks (Blue)
 - created_project_validation (Yellow)
 - get_content_from_s3 (Pink)